-It was back during the 5th century BCE when the Greek alphabet was divided into two principal branches which are named the Iconic and the Chalcidian.
+Back during the 5th century BCE, people divided the Greek alphabet into two principal branches known as the Iconic and the Chalcidian.

-Furthermore, in 403 BCE, the iconic alphabet got used in Athens and it eventually turned out to be the standard one.
-Today it is known as the classical Greek alphabet.
+Furthermore, in 403 BCE, they used the iconic alphabet in Athens, and it eventually became the standard one.
+Today, we know it as the classical Greek alphabet.

 Α α, Β β, Γ γ, Δ δ, Ε ε, Ζ ζ, Η η, Θ θ, Ι ι, Κ κ, Λ λ, Μ μ, Ν ν, Ξ ξ, Ο ο, Π π, Ρ ρ, Σ σ/ς, Τ τ, Υ υ, Φ φ, Χ χ, Ψ ψ, Ω ω.